Improve Your Simulation Instructional Skills With 2019 iSIM Courses

 Through this iterative, learn by doing immersive approach iSIM participants will experience improvement and build upon essential practical skills that they can apply in both simulation education teaching and clinical bedside teaching.

-The iSIM course is held at WISER in Pittsburgh, Pennsylvania, three times next year (April 1st – 3rd, July 29th – 31st, October 9th – 11th).
+The iSIM course is held at WISER in Pittsburgh, Pennsylvania, two times next year (July 29th – 31st, October 9th – 11th).
 To register or obtain more information, visit the link below!

 The Peter M. Winter Institute for Simulation, Education, and Research (WISER) is a world class multidisciplinary training and research facility.
 WISER is an institute of the University of Pittsburgh with a mission to conduct research and training programs utilizing simulation based education to provide a safer environment for patients of the University of Pittsburgh Medical Center and its affiliates.